vjelic/madengine-glog-fork/README.md

 # madengine
-Set of interfaces to run various AI models from internal MAD (DLM) and public MAD.
+Set of interfaces to run various AI models from public MAD.

 # What is madengine?